 In the First Reading (Ex.
 17:3-7) today, we are presented with the experience of thirst by the people of Israel during their historic march out of Egypt to the Promised Land.
 It was naturally expected that they would run out of food and water in the desert.
 At the point of the reading today, the people started complaining and accusing Moses of bringing them out from the land of Egypt to die of thirst in the desert.
 Moses prayed to God and God commanded him to use that staff with which wonders were done in Egypt to strike the rock for the people to have water and it was so.
 The place was then named Massah and Meribah because there, the people not only complained and put the Lord to the test they were also in doubt if God was with them.

 It was reasonable for the people to search for water, but it was most unreasonable for them to do so without faith in God and even putting God to the test.
 This is unlike the crow in our story who was hopeful that she could still find water even when it seemed impossible.
 Are we not very much like the people of Israel who were searching for water even when water was around them?
-Often we search for things that are very much within our range; the proverbial man who was in blinded by soap foams while inside a stream.
+Often we search for things that are very much within our range like the proverbial man who was inside a stream and at the same time struggling with soap foams in his eyes.

-From this point in the discussion, the woman became interested in obtaining the living water which our Lord promised to give her and which will eternally quench the thirst for water.
+From this point in the discussion, the woman became interested in obtaining the living water which our Lord promised to give her the type which will eternally quench the thirst for water.
 When she requested for this water, our Lord asked her to go and call her husband.
 Obviously she had none as she had five in the past and one she was staying with at the moment was not her husband.
 Our Lord’s depth of knowledge about her hidden life made her refer to him as a prophet.
+This reminds us that every detail about us is open to God.

 In a further discussion, she spoke about the coming of the messiah and our Lord declared that he is the one.
 At this point, the disciples who were out to buy food came back and the woman left to the town to tell people about the Messiah who told her everything about her life.
 When the people, came they also confirmed what the woman had told them.